Jay4Codes/SolarEnergyPrediction_WiproHackathon/README.md

 EDA
   Checked for duplicates and NA values, found none.
   GHI = DNI*cos(Zenith-Angle) + DHI
-  Using Pearson's correlation visualized a heatmap that showed relationship between Features So GHI, DNI, DHI have high correlation with Relative Humidity & Solar Zenith Angle.
+  Using Pearson's correlation visualized a heatmap that showed relationship between all Features.
+  So GHI, DNI, DHI had high correlation with Relative Humidity & Solar Zenith Angle.
 Moderate Correlation with Hour, Temperature & Wind Speed.
 Temperature has high correlation       with Precipitable Water.
 Precipitable Water has High correlation with Dew Point.
   Made a separate column to store date instead of 5 columns of Minute, Hour, Day, Month and Year Date = pd.to_datetime(df[['Year', 'Month', 'Day', 'Hour', 'Minute']]) Plotted the data for GHI over time and found yearly seasonality and trends in data